funnymonke0/bomb_party_bot/README.md

 python3 bomb_party_bot.py
 ```

-6. Enter your room code and username (or leave blank for random).
+6. Enter your room code and username (leave username blank for random).

 The bot will automatically handle typing, mistakes, bursts, spam, bonus letters, and reconnections.

 ---

 ## Improvements

-- Smarter configuration
 - Turn it into an actual app with something like Flask
-- Host a bot using Github Actions to stay constantly online like a training room